-Challenges for Caregivers
+Challenges for Caregivers of Patients with ADRD

 I've been hired to help care for a woman with mild dementia.
-She has five kids they have always come to their mother to discuss their personal problems.
-When they visit they talk about their problems and I noticed the mom always agrees with them but when they leave she turns around and says "I can't stand to hear all their complaints."
+She has five kids-they have always come to their mother to discuss their personal problems.
+When they visit I noticed the mom always agrees with them but when they leave she turns around and says "I can't stand to hear all their complaints."

 She gets really agitated after they visit.
 Sometimes she sits and cries for the rest of the day and into the evening.
 I can't snap her out of it.
 She didn't used to be like this.
 I get so tired it almost isn't worth it-I never get any sleep when I'm there.
-I finally had to cut back from 7 to 4 days-it was really difficult caring for this woman.
+I finally had to cut back from 7 to 4 days-it was really difficult dealing with the family and caring for this woman.

-Professional Caregivers, Los Altos, CA
+Professional Caregiver, Los Altos, CA

 A caregiver is someone who provides assistance to a person in need.
 Care can be physical, financial, or emotional.
-Each year, nearly 16 million family members and friends provide over 17 billion hours of unpaid care to those with Alzheimer's and other dementias (Alzheimer's Association, 2014).
+Each year, nearly 16 million family members and friends provide over 18 billion hours of unpaid care to those with Alzheimer's and other dementias (Alzheimer's Association, 2017).

 Caregivers help with basic activities of daily living (ADLs) such as bathing, dressing, walking, and cooking.
 They also help with more complex tasks such as managing medications and taking care of the home.
-Caregiver's can provide direct care or manage care from a distance.
+Caregivers can provide direct care or manage care from a distance.
 They can be a family member, a neighbor, a friend, or a medical professional.

 The responsibilities of caregiving can be overwhelming.
 More than half of Alzheimer's and dementia caregivers rate the emotional stress of caregiving as high or very high.
-More than one-third of caregivers report symptoms of depression (Alzheimer's Association, 2014).
+Compared with caregivers of people without dementia, twice as many caregivers of those with dementia indicate substantial emotional, financial and physical difficulties (Alzheimer's Association, 2017).